gridlang/grid/docs/src/ranges.md

 # Ranges

 Ranges are the last important piece of flow control.
-They use the `#` operator and iterate over the following collection types:
+They use the `#` operator and iterate over the following types:

-- String
-- List
+- str -> char
-- Map
+- [type] -> type
+- {key:value} -> (key, value)

 An example is:

 ```
-<collection> # <capturevar> {
+expression # indexvar, itemvar {
   // statements
 }
 ```

-For each item in the collection, it will be mapped to the capturevar and execute the block.
+For each item in the input, it will be mapped to the capture and execute the block.

+As indicated in the example, the range operator will generate an index (int) and item (depending on input type).
+If only one capture variable is provided, it's type will be `(int, _)` where the item type depends on the input.
+If you provide an index variable and item variable name, it will be destructured to those fields accordingly.